OSA413/typeorm-ultimate-test-suite/ultimate-test-suite/dml/README.md

 * insert into table from another query - multiple records.
 * insert into table from another table with the same structure.

+* create table and insert into it from existing table

 * Random values
 * Default values
 * Null values